-ASGO exists to further the professional development of UNC graduate-level art history and studio art students.
-The organization is run by graduate student-elected officers who act on behalf of the collective graduate student body and facilitate collaboration with faculty, staff, and the larger art community.
-ASGO officers organize scholarly talks, art events and social activities, as well as distribute professional information to fellow graduate students.
+ASGO exists to further the professional development of UNC graduate art history and studio art students.
+Elected officers run the organization on behalf of the collective graduate student body.
+They facilitate collaboration with faculty, staff, and the larger art community.
+ASGO officers organize lectures, art events, and social activities, and distribute professional information.

-Any Department of Art student (Art History or M.F.A.) in at least her/his second year in the program and who will be in residence in North Carolina the majority of his/her term may serve as an ASGO officer.
-Officers are normally elected at the end of the spring semester, but in certain years, when many ASGO members are away from campus, elections for the upcoming year may be held at the beginning of the fall semester.
+Any departmental graduate student (Art History or M.F.A.) may serve as an ASGO officer.
+They must be in at least their second year in the program and live in North Carolina for the majority of their term.
+ASGO elects officers at the end of the spring semester.
+In certain years, when many ASGO members are away from campus, elections for the current year could occur at the beginning of the fall semester.

-Co-Presidents or President and Vice President: The presidents call and oversee agenda at meetings and act as liaisons with the department chair and faculty.
+Co-Presidents or President and Vice President: The presidents call the agenda at meetings and serve as liaisons to the department chair and faculty.
 Each person also acts as a primary representative on behalf of the other members of ASGO.
 The presidents coordinate all other ASGO officers and committees.

-President(s) Emeritus: The president(s) emeritus provide continuity of leadership and supervise completion or execution of plans undertaken during their term.
-A president emeritus may also serve as acting president when current presidents are absent.
+President(s) Emeritus: The president(s) emeritus provide continuity of leadership.
+They also supervise the completion of plans begun during their term.
+A president emeritus may serve as acting president when current presidents are absent.

-Secretary: The secretary takes notes during ASGO meetings and distributes them via email no later than one week after the meeting.
-He/she is also responsible for maintaining the ASGO calendar, including adding all mandatory department events, and facilitates the election process.
-The secretary maintains and updates the ASGO facebook page with events and announcements.
+Secretary: The secretary takes notes during meetings and distributes them via email no later than one week after the meeting.
+They are also responsible for maintaining the ASGO calendar.
+This includes adding all mandatory department events and facilitates the election process.
+The secretary maintains and updates the ASGO Facebook page with events and announcements.

-Treasurer: The treasurer manages financial accounts and provides statements of fiscal standing to the executive board upon request.
-The treasurer is also responsible for presenting receipts to the department for reimbursement on behalf of ASGO members incurring expenses and for coordinating and approving budgets including in grant and funding applications.
+Treasurer: The treasurer manages financial accounts.
+They provide financial statements to the executive board upon request.
+They are responsible for giving receipts to the department for reimbursement on behalf of members’ expenses.
+They coordinate and approve budgets, including in grant and funding applications.

 Faculty Liaison: The faculty liaison attends all meetings with the faculty graduate committee.
-He/she acts as a liaison between the graduate students and faculty members, bringing any issues or problems graduate students have to the attention of the faculty.
+They bring any issues or problems graduate students have to the attention of the faculty.

-Digital Coordinator: the digital coordinator maintains listservs, updates digital archives for ASGO (such as successful grant proposals and lists of graduate fellowships), and circulates pertinent information that is stored digitally.
-This officer should also submit changes to the ASGO information on the Art Department website as needed.
+Digital Coordinator: The digital coordinator maintains listservs and distributes information.
+They also update digital archives, including successful grant proposals and lists of fellowships.
+They submit changes to the ASGO information on the departmental website as needed.

-GPSF Representative: Represents ASGO at GPSF meetings and takes responsibility for ensuring that ASGO members are kept up-to-date on graduate school general affairs.
+GPSF Representative: They represent ASGO at GPSF meetings and updates members on graduate school general affairs.

-Social Chair: This person shares responsibility with the secretary for maintaining events on the ASGO calendar and is the contact person and coordinator for social events, including volunteer activities.
-He/she also helps integrate newly enrolled and prospective students into ASGO.
+Social Chair: This person shares responsibility with the secretary for maintaining events on the ASGO calendar.
+They are the contact person and coordinator for social events, including volunteer activities.
+They also help integrate newly enrolled and prospective students into ASGO.

-Graduate Symposium and Riggins Lecture Committee: This combined Committee plans and oversees the annual graduate student symposium, as well as invites a scholar to give the keynote address under the Riggins Lectureship Series.
+Graduate Symposium and Riggins Lecture Committee: This combined Committee plans and oversees the annual graduate student symposium.
+They also invite a scholar to give the keynote address (The Riggins Lecture).

-Grant Writing Workshop Committee: The Grant Writing Workshop Committee plans and executes periodic informational workshops for graduate students on grant writing, fellowship and postdoc applications.
-The Committee is expected to be in close contact with the faculty and invite them to share their expertise in these matters.
+Grant Writing Workshop Committee: This Committee plans and executes periodic informational workshops for graduate students.
+Topics could include grant writing or fellowship and postdoc applications.
+The Committee maintains close contact with the faculty and invites them to share their expertise in these matters.

-Other committees to be determined and formed as needed, based on approval from executive board.
+Other committees formed as needed, based on approval from the executive board.

-All committees must present progress reports twice annually at all-ASGO meetings and as required to the executive board.
-Any funding requirements incurred by committees must be approved by executive board.
+All committees must present progress reports twice a year at all-ASGO meetings and as required to the executive board.
+The executive board must approve any funding requirements incurred by committees.

 For more information